 Pain and suffering refers to the physical and mental damages you experience after a car accident or other personal injury accident.
-You can sue for pain and suffering if there is also a physical injury present.
-And there are several features of pain and suffering damages that set them apart from other common damages claimed after a car accident.
+If you were the victim of a car accident, a car accident lawyer can help you sue the at-fault party for pain and suffering damages.
+There are several features of pain and suffering damages that set them apart from other common damages claimed after a car accident.

 How Pain and Suffering Differs from Other Damages

 Georgia statutes don’t contain a specific definition for pain and suffering damages, but it’s basically the pain and discomfort a victim experiences after a car accident.
-This includes both physical pain as well as mental anguish that comes as a byproduct of physical injuries.
+This includes both physical pain and mental anguish that comes as a byproduct of physical injuries.

 Mental pain and suffering damages come down to any negative emotion the victim suffers as a result of the car accident or physical pain from the accident.
 Examples of mental pain and suffering can include:

 - Loss of enjoyment of life or things you used to do